oz/cyprio.net/wtf/2011-03-31-im-not-dead-yet.md

 ---
-title: I'm not dead, yet.
+title: "I'm not dead, yet."
 ---

 The advantages to being in Mexico are quite many, and I won't bother counting,